 5. Wait for your plant propagations to grow

 In general, I usually see roots within 1 to 2 weeks, and small rosettes begin to form a few weeks after that.
-From there, it takes several months for this new rosette to grow to a larger size.
+From there, it will take several months for this new rosette to grow to a larger size.

 6. Move propagations to a different pot once large enough

-As the new rosette grows, the parent leaf begins to wither away as it provides nutrients for the new baby.
-Do not take it off- it drops off automatically when it is ready.
+As the new rosette grows, the parent leaf will begin to wither away as it provides nutrients for the new baby.
+Do not take it off- it will drop off automatically when it is ready.

 Once the rosette is about 2 cm long, I move it to a different pot.
 Now it is ready for more light and less water, and you can begin to follow the tips for growing adult succulents.